Kunlong1994/lab3/Other-ways-to-connect-IxE-to-your-computer.md

 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-Add the following lines to the file
+Add the following lines to the top of the file, above the `DeviceFarm` settings if you would prefer it to use `RedRover` before using `DeviceFarm`

 ```text
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev